josephlhall/draft-ietf-iasa2-bcp/draft-ietf-iasa2-bcp.md

 #  Security Considerations

-This document describes the structure of the IETF's administrative support activity.
+This document describes the structure of the IETF's Administrative Support Activity.
 It introduces no security considerations for the Internet.

 # IANA Considerations

 This document has no IANA considerations in the traditional sense.
 However, some of the information in this document may affect how the IETF standards process interfaces with the IANA, so the IANA may be interested in the contents.

 # Acknowledgments
-(FROM 4071 - NEEDS TO BE UPDATED)

-   The editors would like to thank everyone who provided feedback on this document or any of its predecessors back to the original "Scenario O" e-mail message.
-In particular, the editors would like to thank: Bernard Aboba, Jari Arkko, Fred Baker, Scott Bradner, Scott Brim, Brian Carpenter, Jorge Contreras, Dave Crocker, Elwyn Davies, Spencer Dawkins, Avri Doria, Tony Hain, Joel Halpern, Ted Hardie, Sam Hartman, Russel Housley, Geoff Huston, Jeff Hutzelman, John Klensin, Valdis Kletnieks, Eliot Lear, Henrik Levkowetz, Kurt Erik Lindqvist, John Loughney.
-Carl Malamud, Allison Mankin, Tom Petch, Eric Rescorla, Pete Resnick, Glenn Ricart, Jonne Soininen, Lynn St. Amour, and Michael StJohns.

-   Special thanks are due to Leslie Daigle and Margaret Wasserman, who wrote the original "Scenario O" message and edited the earliest versions of this document.

-   Special thanks are also due to Henrik Levkowetz for kindly volunteering to maintain the issue tracking system associated with this document.

-   Last, special thanks are due to Harald Alvestrand, for leading the search for consensus on the IETF mailing list.

-   No doubt the above list is incomplete.
-We apologize to anyone whom we left out.
+The editors thank everyone who provided feedback on this document, primarily in the IASA2 working group.